List of Altair: A Record of Battles characters: Balt-Rhein Empire

 The Baltic and Rhein Empire, commonly shorten as "Balt-Rhein", is made of two large, mountainous regions of land.
 Due to the lack of fertile soil in many areas (mostly in the Baltic region) and the cold climate, the empire has many poverty-stricken regions and poor domestic affairs outside of the capital city of St. Michael.
 As a result, the empire is highly expansionistic and aggressive, earning the hatred and fear of other nations for their merciless and tyrannical treatment of places they have conquered.
 Balt-Rhein is also very politically unstable as the government's treasury is nearly empty and many different factions exist with their own agendas.
-As the series progresses, it loses most of its foreign territories and is reduced to just the Baltic region, which is conquered in the end of the war, becoming one of Türkiye's provinces ruled by Zaganos himself.
+As the series progresses, it loses most of its foreign territories and is reduced to just the Baltic region, which is conquered in the end of the war, becoming one of Türkiye's provinces ruled by Zağanos.